mik00laj/SQL-Database-for-Web-Cookbook/README.md

 # SQL-Database-for-Web-Cookbook

-Database project for a web-based Cookbook.
+Database project for a Web Cookbook.
 The relational database project was created using SQL Data Modeler and MySQL.
 It includes both the logical and relational models.
 The database has been implemented in a web application and tested using test data.

 ## The database is represented by the following tables:
 -  Media,